LukeGrahamLandry/WrapperLib/README.md

 - [ ] array or map of registry objects that removes missing ones
 - [ ] could be wrapped in data.RegistryObjectGroup or data.RegistryObjectMap that can accept tags as well?
 - [X] provided json serializers for ResourceLocation, CompoundTag, ItemStack
+- [ ] subdirectory support in case you want lots of config files without risk of conflicting with other mods

 TODO: chart with comparison to other config libraries
 - Forge Config & Fuzss/forgeconfigapiport-fabric (verbose)